-Most banks charge a fee if you overdraft your account, usually around $25 to $40.
+Most banks charge a fee if you overdraft your account, usually between $25-$40, plus some have daily fees that are incurred for each day your account is overdrafted.
 You'll be responsible for paying this in addition to the negative balance on your account.
 You may also have to pay a returned check fee.
 These fees can add up quickly.
 You may find yourself depositing a paycheck and the entire thing covering your overdraft balance and fees.

 If you have overdrawn your bank account, take these five steps to rectify the situation.

 You should immediately stop using your checking account until you have sorted everything out.
 This includes any non-essential spending,

 You may also consider cashing your paycheck instead of depositing it.
 If you have direct deposit, you may consider changing that with your employer.
 If you do not do this, it can be very difficult to recover since the bank will use your check to cover your negative overdraft and other fees.
 If you reroute your check, you'll still have access to funds to pay your bills and purchase essentials like food and medication while you get the situation under control.